tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

     return greetings
 ```

 Notice, how we've introduced another function called `hello_world_fancy()` and decorated it like the previously defined `hello_world()` function.
 This time the `route()` decorator defines a new endpoint named `/fancy`.
 Flask will automatically append this endpoint to your host URL `http://localhost:5000`.
 So, the final URL will be http://localhost:5000/fancy.
-If you've stopped your server, then run the application again by following the previously mentioned [instructions][#instructions].
+If you've stopped your server, then run the application again by following the previously mentioned instructions.
 Then head over to http://localhost:5000/fancy on your browser and you'll be greeted by a fancier *hello world* page.

 ![Screenshot from 2020-06-23 16-30-52](https://user-images.githubusercontent.com/30027932/85393520-f7676580-b56e-11ea-93ed-fc6621116e04.png)